NEXT GENERATION MATERIALS

 Self-Assembling Monolayers for Modification of Interfaces

-Within the Competence Center Synthesis molecules and means are developed to modify inter- and surfaces which are commonly encountered in organic electronic devices.
+Within the Competence Center Synthesis molecules and means are developed to modify inter- and surfaces that are commonly encountered in organic electronic devices.
 The quality of devices often crucially depends on these interfaces.
 Especially the semiconductor-dielectric interface in field-effect transistors and semiconductor-electrode contact are important.
 Small conjugated molecules can, as self-assembling monolayers (SAMs), shift the work function of electrodes to achieve better alignment with the organic semiconductor as well as to improve the wettability of the surface and thus contact to the semiconductor.
 We develop new SAM molecules for metal oxides such as ITO and metals such as silver and gold and tune size and orientation of their dipole moments with respect to the surface.

 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.
 Previous work was funded within the MORPHEUS project (FKZ 13N11701) by the BMBF.